In thinking about problems that currently affect developing nations, I try to remember that the US was a developing nation not so long ago.

 While it's clear that large family size is correlated with child mortality, I'm not as convinced as Rosling is that lower child mortality is the main cause of smaller families.
 I gather it's a combination of fewer child deaths, female education, access to birth control, and urbanization.

-The Ingalls family were typical 19th-century Americans – they had five children, one of whom died in infancy.
-I come from a typical 20th-century American family with two children, both still alive.
+The Ingalls family were typical 19th-century Americans – they had five children, one of whom died in infancy and one of whom went blind from a fever.
+I come from a typical 20th-century American family with two children, both still alive and healthy.
 I'm thrilled we made this demographic transition.
 My hometown no longer has malaria.
 I'm educated, I drink clean water, and I control my own fertility.
 When I choose, I will raise one or two children who will probably also be quite healthy.

 We've come a long way.
 Now I want this life for everyone.